and yes, we craft in dust what time cannot claim

 place of birth. jeju-do, south korea.

-known languages. korean (native), english (fluent), french (intermediate), dutch (basic reading).
+known languages. korean (native), english (fluent), french (intermediate), dutch (fluent).

 father. architect, remarried, lives in amsterdam. biological mother. deceased, was a florist. grandmother. lives in jeju, owns a restaurant.